 The practice of professional journalism cannot be differentiated from freedom of expression.
-On the contrary, both are obviously intertwined, for the professional journalist is not, nor can be be, anything but someone who
+On the contrary, both are obviously intertwined, for the professional journalist is not, nor can he be, anything but someone who has decided to exercise freedom of expression in a continuous, regular and paid manner.